 CHRONIC PAIN PREVALENCE/BACKGROUND DATA

 The International Association for the Study of Pain (IASP) defines pain as an “unpleasant sensory and emotional experience associated with actual or potential tissue damage.”
 The transition from acute to chronic pain is defined by duration.
 Acute pain may last up to 3 months at most, whereas chronic pain is any pain that lasts more than 3 months.
 Although pain from untreatable malignancies often lasts many months and is progressive, the terminal nature of the underlying condition leads most to consider cancer-related pain separately from chronic noncancer pain.
 Roughly 20% of the patients with acute pain will eventually seek treatment each year for chronic noncancer pain.
 Of these, 62% will report having pain for longer than 1 year; 57% report that their pain is episodic (e.g., migraine and neuropathy), whereas 43% will report having constant pain.

 Chronic noncancer pain accounts for more than 70 million office visits per year in the United States, with annual direct medical costs of $125 billion and more in lost productivity at work.
 The cost of treating low back pain alone averages almost $86 billion annually.
 Although the diagnosis of low back pain represents only 5–10% of all disability claims, these claims account for 80–85% of the costs of disability.
 The cost of pain in the United States is greater than the combined cost of cancer and diabetes.

 CLINICIAN–PATIENT RELATIONSHIP/GOALS OF THERAPY

 Taking care of patients with chronic noncancer pain can be problematic for the primary care provider.
-Even the most experienced practitioners occasionally find the clinical relationship with a patient with chronic pain to be challenging and frustrating. ...
+Even the most experienced practitioners occasionally find the clinical relationship with a patient with chronic pain to be ...